Chamber approved salary floor for nurses and health agents - Notícias

 From the enactment of Constitutional Amendment 120/22, arising from the Proposed Amendment to the Constitution (PEC) 22/11, the national salary floor of two minimum wages (R$ 2,424.00 in 2022) for agents community health and endemic diseases, to be financed by the Union.

-The proposal has as its first signatory deputy Valtenir Pereira (MDB-MT) and also guarantees unhealthy work and special retirement due to the risks inherent to the functions performed.
+The proposal has as its first signatory Deputy Valtenir Pereira (MDB-MT) and also guarantees additional unhealthy and special retirement due to the risks inherent to the functions performed.
 According to the proposal, the states, the Federal District and the municipalities should establish other advantages, incentives, aids, bonuses and indemnities in order to value the work of these professionals.

 The 2022 budget provides for the use of BRL 800 million for the payment of the minimum wage for this year’s categories, which rose from BRL 1,550 (2021) to BRL 1,750.
 There are about 400,000 agents in Brazil.